spacecataz/sciprog_teaching/README.md

 Full files for my scientific programming course

 ## Dependencies
+PDFLaTeX is needed for building LaTeX source files.
+GNU Make is needed for building PDFs, HTML files, F90 source, and more.
+GCC/GFortran is required for Fortran90 lectures.
 To build marked-up HTML for code, ensure you have Pygments installed and `pygmentize` is in the search path.
 To convert HTML to PDFs, Wkhtml2pdf is required.